microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 1. Select the identity provider to use to log in to SonarCloud

-   As we are not currently logged in to SonarCloud we will be taken to the SonarCloud login page.
+   As you are not currently logged in to SonarCloud, you will be taken to the SonarCloud login page.

    - Select the identity provider you want use and complete the log in process